-Wall Street futures, Asia stocks seesaw as Democrats move closer to U.S. House win
+Stocks hold gains, dollar weaker as Democrats win U.S. House

 As a result, Treasury supply has been growing, pushing U.S. bond yields higher.

-The 10-year U.S. Treasuries yield fell about 1 basis points to 3.193 percent US10YT=RR, near its seven-year high of 3.261 percent touched a month ago, as investors sold ahead of this week’s record amounts of longer-dated government debt supply.
+The election results pushed down the 10-year U.S. Treasuries yield about 2 basis points to 3.193 percent US10YT=RR, off its seven-year high of 3.261 percent touched a month ago.
+But the debt market also remains under pressure from this week’s record volumes of longer-dated government debt supply.

 Oil prices were soft after a 2 percent fall the previous day, with U.S. crude futures hitting an eight-month low as Washington granted sanction waivers to top buyers of Iranian oil and as Iran said it has so far been able to sell as much oil as it needs to.

-U.S. West Texas Intermediate (WTI) crude CLc1 futures traded down 0.7 percent at $61.78 a barrel having hit a low of $61.31 on Tuesday, the weakest price since March 16.
+U.S. West Texas Intermediate (WTI) crude CLc1 futures traded 0.5 percent lower at $61.91 a barrel having hit a low of $61.31 on Tuesday, the weakest price since March 16.

-The dollar index .DXY recovered from early losses to trade slightly higher.

-The yen JPY= stood steady at 113.45 per dollar while the British pound GBP=D3 changed hands at $1.3100, flat on the day.
+In the currency market, the dollar dipped on the U.S. election results.
+Against the yen, it was 0.2 percent lower at 113.23 JPY=, reversing earlier gains to one-month high of 113.82 yen.

-Earlier the sterling hit a three-week high, extending gains on hopes of a Brexit deal breakthrough after Brexit Secretary Dominic Raab said “Thumbs Up” on his way out of a cabinet meeting.
+Sterling extended gains made the previous day on hopes of a Brexit deal breakthrough after Brexit Secretary Dominic Raab said “Thumbs Up” on his way out of a cabinet meeting.

 That helped sterling recover losses following remarks from a senior member of the Northern Irish Democratic Unionist Party earlier that it looked like Britain would exit the EU without a deal.

-Reporting by Hideyuki Sano in Tokyo; additional reporting by Daniel Bases in New York, Editing by Sam Holmes
+Reporting by Hideyuki Sano in Tokyo; additional reporting by Daniel Leussink in Tokyo and Daniel Bases in New York; Editing by Sam Holmes